Sales 855.945.7921 | Support 888.277.8514 |

 Diligently Track Spending

-One way to make your grant reporting process more manageable is to be consistent and diligent with tracking your organization’s spending.
+One way to make your grant reporting process more manageable is to consistently and diligently track your organization’s spending.
 Ideally, a grant expenditure report is an ongoing process that should begin as soon as the grant is received.

 If the person writing the grant report changes within the year, the expenditures should be available in your organization’s accounting software.
 Make sure you’re also tracking employee time spent on grants and storing this data in your accounting software.
 This process ensures that grant money expenditures are tracked and recorded.